 Debt & Financing - Risk 2

-Our overall level of indebtedness, as well as our financial covenants under our revolving credit facility, could limit our operational and financial flexibility and make us more vulnerable to adverse economic conditions.
+Our financial covenants under our revolving credit facility, could limit our operational and financial flexibility and make us more vulnerable to adverse economic conditions.

-In addition, our ability to draw on our revolving credit facility depends on our ability to meet certain financial covenants.
-This exposes us to various risks, uncertainties, and events beyond our control, including but not limited to the impact of adverse economic conditions (including inflation, rising interest rates, or a recession), public health crises, and other factors described herein.
-If we are unable to maintain compliance with these covenants, our lenders may exercise remedies against us, including the acceleration of any outstanding indebtedness on our revolving credit facility.
+On January 3, 2025, we entered into a Credit Agreement (the "2025 Credit Facility"), which includes a $200 million revolving credit facility (the "2025 Revolving Credit Facility").
+Our ability to draw on our 2025 Revolving Credit Facility depends on our ability to meet certain financial covenants.
+This exposes us to various risks, uncertainties, and events beyond our control, including but not limited to the impact of adverse economic conditions (including fluctuations in inflation and interest rates or a recession), public health crises, and other factors described herein.
+If we are unable to maintain compliance with these covenants, our lenders may exercise remedies against us, including the acceleration of any outstanding indebtedness on our 2025 Revolving Credit Facility.
 Under this circumstance, we might not have sufficient funds or other resources to satisfy all of our obligations, which could materially and adversely affect our business and results of operations.

 Corporate Activity and Growth - Risk 1